dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 }
 ```

-Note that the domain in this case have to be changed to the domain that we specified when creating our Auth0 account.
+**Note** that the domain in this case **have to be changed** to the domain that we specified when creating our Auth0 account.

 ### Testing the Integration

 That's it.
 This is all we need to secure our .Net Core 2.0 API with Auth0.
 However, to test this integration [we need a client to communicate with our application](https://auth0.com/docs/clients).
 As the focus of this article is .Net Core 2.0, we will use [a generic web application that is secured with a configurable Auth0 client](http://auth0.digituz.com.br/).
-All we need to configure in this application is the `clientID`, `domain`, and `audience` properties.
+All we need to configure in this application are the `clientID`, `domain`, and `audience` properties.

 To get the `clientID` and `domain` properties, we need to create a new Client in the management dashboard.
 [In the Clients section](https://manage.auth0.com/#/clients), we can click on "Create Client", name it as "Book Client" on the dialog shown, and choose "Single Page Web Applications" as the client type.
-After creating the client, we have to go to the "Settings" tab of it and add "http://auth0.digituz.com.br" in the "Allowed Callback URLs" field and hit "Save" (ctrl/command + s).
-In this same tab, we can fetch both properties that we are interested (`Client ID` and `Domain`) in and then add to the generic application.
+After creating the client, we have to go to the "Settings" tab of it and add `http://auth0.digituz.com.br` in the "Allowed Callback URLs" field and hit "Save" (ctrl/command + s).
+In this same tab, we can fetch both properties that we are interested in (`Client ID` and `Domain`) and then add to the generic application.
 There, we can also set the audience to be the identifier of our API (i.e. `http://books.mycompany.com`).
 Now we can hit "Sign In with Auth0" to authenticate ourselves.

 ![Testing integration with Auth0](https://cdn.auth0.com/blog/net-core-2/testing-auth0-integration.png)